 Taxation is provided in accordance with the tax laws applicable in the State of Qatar and Qatar Financial Centre.
 Current tax is the expected tax payable calculated using the tax rate enacted or substantially enacted at the reporting date and any adjustments to tax payable in respect of previous years.
-As per Qatar Income Tax laws and regulations, the Company being a listed entity at Qatar Stock Exchange is exempted from income tax (2020: income tax expense amounting to QR 2,552 thousand is calculated on the taxable income for the year attributable to non-Qatari shareholders of the Parent Company).
+As per Qatar Income Tax laws and regulations, the Company being a listed entity at Qatar Stock Exchange is exempted from income tax (2021: Nil).

 The Subsidiary calculates its tax provision in accordance with the Qatar Financial Centre Tax Regulations at a rate of 10% of its taxable income.
-An amount of QR 145 thousand has been provided as provision for tax for the year ended 31 December 2021 (2020: 210 thousand).
+An amount of QR 324 thousand has been provided as provision for tax for the year ended 31 December 2022 (2021: 145 thousand).

 ii.
-In 2020, Q Life & Medical Insurance Company L.L.C has reversed a net overprovision of income tax as per QFC Tax Regulations amounting to QR 3,768 thousand, which was provided in prior years and has been subsequently released following the finalisation of tax assessments.
+In 2020, Q Life & Medical Insurance Company L.L.C has reversed a net overprovision of income tax as per QFC Tax Regulations amounting to QR 1,920 thousand, which was provided in prior years and has been subsequently released following the finalisation of tax assessments.